 The light reaction of photosynthesis, i.e. conversion of H2O into O2, occurs in the thylakoid by releasing ATP and NADPH.
 Dark reaction or the fixation of CO2 into sugar takes place in the stroma by producing ADP and NADP.

 Energy metabolism: The oxidation of water molecule releases ATP and NADPH energy molecules.
 Plant cells utilize these high energy molecules to convert the CO2 into three-carbon sugar.
 Glyceraldehyde 3-phosphate is a three-carbon sugar that helps to build a variety of carbohydrates and other organic molecules.

-Food storage: In chloroplast, the dispersed starch granules within the aqueous stroma act as food storage molecules that disperse throughout the aqueous stroma.
+Food storage: In chloroplast, the dispersed starch granules within the aqueous stroma act as food storage molecules granules.